Music streaming service: Early examples

-The social networking service MySpace, and later the video sharing platform YouTube, also became prominent outlets for streaming music, with the latter becoming particularly prominent for music videos.
+Launch of Spotify, increasing competition

 In 2006, Swedish businessman Daniel Ek and Martin Lorentzon founded Spotify, which first launched in 2008; aiming to create a legal alternative to file sharing platforms such as Napster and Kazaa, the service allowed users to stream songs on-demand using peer-to-peer technology, and would be offered in subscription-based and ad-supported tiers.
 Ek stated that he wanted to "create a service that was better than piracy and at the same time compensates the music industry."

 In 2006, a French music streaming website known as Blogmusiq was shut down after copyright complaints by the local royalty agency SACEM.
 After reaching agreements with SACEM, the site subsequently relaunched as Deezer, which reached seven million users by the end of 2009.

+MTV owner Viacom partnered with Microsoft on an online music platform known as Urge, which included a music store, music videos and online radio stations, and a subscription music streaming service known as "Urge To Go".
+Urge was briefly integrated with Windows Media Player as a competitor to Apple's iTunes and iTunes Store, but was discontinued in 2007 amid cannibalization by Microsoft's Zune platform (which was positioned as a competitor to iPod, and used its own separate DRM and music store that was incompatible with Urge).
+Viacom then entered into a partnership with Rhapsody owner RealNetworks to form the joint venture Rhapsody America, and transition Urge subscribers to Rhapsody.
+Yahoo Music Unlimited was discontinued in July 2008, and Yahoo also directed users to Rhapsody.

-By the early-2010's, online streaming had begun to displace radio airplay as a significant factor in the commercial success of music.
-Spotify officially launched in the United States in 2011, and in March 2012, Billboard added streaming services to the formula of its Hot 100 chart.
-Later that year, Psy's K-pop song "Gangnam Style" became a major international hit, driven primarily by the popularity of its music video—which later became the first YouTube video to reach one billion views.
+In the 2010s, online streaming gradually had begun to displace radio airplay as a significant factor in the commercial success of music.
+Spotify officially launched in the United States in 2011, and Billboard began to increasingly include streams into the methodologies of its record charts.
+In 2012, Psy's K-pop song "Gangnam Style" became a major international hit, driven primarily by the viral popularity of its music video; "Gangnam Style" would become the first YouTube video to reach one billion views.
+"Harlem Shake"—a song by trap producer Baauer that had become associated with a viral dance meme—was boosted to number-one on the Billboard Hot 100 chart in February 2013 after U.S. YouTube views for music content were added to its methodology.